doehm/survivoR/README.md

 ## Castaways

 Season and demographic information about each castaway.
-Within a season the data is order by the first voted out to sole survivor indicated by order.
+Within a season the data is ordered by the first voted out, to sole survivor indicated by .
 When demographic information is missing, it likely means that the castaway re-entered the game at a later stage by winning the opportunity to return.
+Also meaning the castaway will feature in the data twice for the season.
 Castaways that have played in multiple seasons will feature more than once with the age and location representing that point in time.